 HelloFresh is getting referrals from customers through its “Refer a Friend” program.
 Each user gets a unique referral code from HelloFresh, and when their friend redeems that code, both parties receive a discount.
 Even better?
 HelloFresh clearly states that there is no limit to how many referrals their customers can make.

 HelloFresh also offers a tangible reward program where customers can send friends a free week of meals.

 The toothbrush company Quip has customer referral program benefits where both parties receive $5 off of their order for participating in the referral program.

 These companies demonstrate a range of benefits.
 It’s important to note that some of them are as small as $5.
 This just goes to show, if you are engaging with your happy customers, they will be eager to spread the word about your brand, regardless of the size of their reward.

 Birdeye Referral – Your ultimate referral marketing solution

 Referral marketing is intuitive and can be quite rewarding if done the right way.
 While it might be tempting to do everything manually, remember, referral marketing involves many steps – send referral requests, track who referred your business, which new customer came from which referral request, send a thank you note or a promised gift card, etc.

 Efficient deployment, tracking, and monitoring progress are key to the success of any referral program.
-A good referral marketing software can help you successfully implement and monitor your referral marketing plan.
-When you are searching for referral marketing software, look for the following key features:
+Good referral marketing software, like Birdeye Referral, can help you successfully implement and monitor your referral marketing plan.

 Best practices for your referral program